sanjayatony/atom-light-syntax-md/README.md

 # atom-light-syntax-md
-add markdown highlight to atom-light-syntax
+this theme is based on default atom light.
+Just adding markdown highlight support for it.